j5ik2o/sbt-release-example/README.md

 [info]  * [new tag]         sub1-v1.0.13 -> sub1-v1.0.13
 ```

-Note: the release of the top project does not include bump of sub projects, in this configuration case.
+Note: the release of the top project does not include version bump of sub projects, in this configuration case.

 ```sh
 $ sbt 'release with-defaults'